W-Net-AI/LISP-CV/Readme.md

 to verify it."
 ```

-You will need to copy these files.
+You will need thes files as well.
 They can be found in the Lisp-CV src and include directories:
 ```
 path-to-LISP-CV/include/extra_functions.hpp
 path-to-LISP-CV/src/extra_functions.cpp